Here’s something that has come up in a couple of conversations lately . . .

 Womanhood and Manhood

 I know of pastors who not only teach that wives are to be submissive to their own husbands, but also teach that, as a general principle, all women are to be submissive to all men.
-John Piper is one such pastor who is very outspoken on this issue.
+John Piper is one such person who is very outspoken on this issue.
 He explains in books, articles, and videoed conversations that all men are wired to lead, and that all women are to affirm, support, submit to, and even nurture the supposed masculine leadership and authority of men.
 Piper, and a few others who believe that God has ordained a gender hierarchy in marriage and in the church, defines manhood and womanhood purely in terms of authority and submission.

 Instructions for wives to submit to their husbands are mentioned five times in the New Testament.
-In each of these occasions, the verses are part of the passages that have been labelled “household codes”* (Eph.
+In each of these occasions, the verses are part of the passages that have been labelled “household codes” (Eph.
 5:21-3:6; Col. 3:18-4:1), or they are part of passages that have some similarities with household codes (Tit.
 2:2-10; 1 Pet.
 2:18-3:7).
-The more I study the first-century Mediterranean world and the more I study the early church, the more I’m convinced that the household codes were a concession to the Greco-Roman culture, but with some interesting twists.
+The more I study the first-century Mediterranean world and the more I study the early church, the more I’m convinced that these household codes were a concession to the Greco-Roman culture, but with some interesting twists.

 Childhood and Parenthood

 Children are also mentioned in the household codes, where they are told to obey their parents, both their father and mother (Eph.
 6:1-3; Col. 3:20).
 All the instructions in the household codes reflect the society of the first-century Greco-Roman world and, in that society, all children, including adult children, were expected to obey their paterfamilias (the senior man of the family).
+They were also expected to obey their parents.
+(A person’s father may not necessarily be the paterfamilias of an extended household.
+On the other hand, some households were governed by a materfamilias.)

 Paul expected grown sons to honour and obey their mothers.